canonical/chisel-docs/docs/tutorial/getting-started.md

 ## Test the application

-To run `hello` from the chiseled root file system, do the following:
+Run `hello` from the chiseled root file system to verify that it works:

 ```{terminal}
 :input: sudo chroot rootfs/ hello